sigasi/sigasi_training/doc/HandOuts.md

 Requirements:

 * Sigasi Studio 3.0.1
 * Valid Sigasi Studio XL Doc licenses for all participants
-  * Training VHDL sources (see below)
+* Training VHDL sources:

-Get the training sources:

   * Download the source files from <https://github.com/sigasi/sigasi_training/archive/master.zip>
   * Unzip

 The zip file contains folders with VHDL code for each of the following parts, named `part1` through `part4`